spack/spack/lib/spack/docs/build_systems/perlpackage.rst

 PerlPackage
 -----------

-Much like Python and R, Perl has its own language-specific build system.
+Much like Octave, Perl has its own language-specific build system.

 ^^^^^^